Quackster/duckHTTPD/README.md

 }
 ```

-This server will listen on the specified port given by the arguments, and then http://localhost/me will preview
+This server will listen on the specified port given by the arguments, and the URL request http://localhost/example will preview

 # Hello World!